Codecademy/docs/content/javascript/concepts/methods/methods.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-In JavaScript methods are object properties containing a function definition.
+In JavaScript, methods are object properties containing a function definition.
 Within the function definition, `this` can be used to refer to the containing object as long as the function is defined within the object.

 **Note:** If a function is assigned to a property later, any reference to `this` will reflect the context of the new function.
 Also, if the object's function is assigned to a variable and executed via the variable, `this` will reflect the variable's execution context.